-The program exceptions to the initial 90 calendar day voucher term are the Emergency Housing Voucher (EHV) and Veteran Affairs Supportive Housing (VASH) programs which both have an initial 120-day voucher term.
+The program exceptions to the initial 90 calendar day voucher term are the Emergency Housing Voucher (EHV), Mainstream Program, Family Unification Program and Veteran Affairs Supportive Housing (VASH) programs which both have an initial 120-day voucher term.
+See Chapter 23 for more information.